Pathans in India: North India

-In July 1954, over 100,000 Pashtun tribespeople living in Indian-administered Jammu and Kashmir were granted Indian nationality.
+In July 1954, over 100,000 Pashtun tribes people living in Indian-administered Jammu and Kashmir were granted Indian nationality.
 They are a mostly endogamous, Pashto-speaking community whose ancestors migrated from what is now Pakistan and Afghanistan prior to India's independence.
 The village of Gotli Bagh in Ganderbal district is home to around 10,000 Pashtuns.
 The community observes Pashtun customs such as jirga for mediation on disputes, and Pashto television channels like Khyber TV are followed to keep up to date with news in the region.
 They mostly marry within their community, which has allowed their language and culture to be preserved intact.

 The city of Malerkotla is home to a significant population of Punjabi Muslims, some of whom are of Pathan origin.
 It is notably the only Muslim-majority city in Indian Punjab, since the partition in 1947.
 The princely Malerkotla State was established and ruled by a Pathan dynasty of Sherwani and Lodi origins.
 The Pathans in Malerkotla were considered an influential group and were principally landowners.
 Their numbers dwindled after many of them migrated to Pakistan.
-They are principally divided into the Yusufzai, Lodi, Kakar and Sherwani tribes.
+They are principally divided into the Yusufzai, Lodi, Tareen, Kakar and Sherwani tribes.
 The rulers of the state historically shared a harmonious relationship with their Hindu and Sikh subjects, giving them protection and equal rights as minorities, which is one of the reasons why the city was mostly spared from violence during the partition.
 Even after independence, members of the royal Pathan family have continued to receive political support in state elections.